diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2025-10-20-10-tips-better-decisions.md

     <a href="/assets/img/decisions/decisions.jpg"><img src="/assets/img/decisions/decisions.jpg"></a><figcaption style="text-align: center">Photo by <a href="https://unsplash.com/@io_exception">IO_Exception</a> on <a href="https://unsplash.com/photos/brown-wooden-cross-on-green-grass-field-under-white-clouds-during-daytime-L57L1mlKoM8">Unsplash</a></figcaption>
 </figure>

 Hi there!
 AI is shrinking the amount of code many of us write.
 The real leverage of a software engineer, more than knowing a specific programming language or framework, comes from **making the right decisions**.
 Not only in software engineering, but also in life: as information is more readily available than ever before, the barrier to making good decisions isn't about having access to data, but about knowing how to process it.
-However, every day we make dozens of calls with bias-prone brains. **How can we make better decisions, not only as software engineers, but in our lives**?
+However, every day we make dozens of calls with bias-prone brains. **How can we make better decisions, not only as software engineers, but in our lives?**

 In this blog post, I give 10 tips that work for me when I have to make a difficult decision.